zleonov/unchecked-java/README.md

 Goals
 -----
-- Variants of all [Functional Interfaces](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html) in [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) which can throw checked exceptions
+- Variants of all [Functional Interfaces](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html) in [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) which can throw checked exceptions (including support for all higher-order functions)
 - Adapter methods to view all checked variants as unchecked
 - Java 8 or higher
 - **No dependencies** (other than the JDK)